 If you are not already enrolled in a benefit plan, but have an Alberta Personal Health Number and a valid prescription, you can start treatment right away and have your medication costs covered temporarily.

 The period between when you enrol in a health benefit plan and when those benefits become effective can be up to 120 days.
+You are expected to seek supplementary health coverage as soon as possible within this period.

 Once you have started receiving your medications through the OAT Gap Coverage Program, you need to enrol in a supplementary health benefit plan.
 The Alberta government offers a number of health benefit plans, including Non-Group Coverage, Coverage for Seniors and low-income health benefit programs.
 You can enrol in any health benefit plan that you qualify for.